 Taking the eyewear into your local For Eyes for a free adjustment may get your child on the way to pain-free eyesight again.
-However, eye pain caused by the glasses can also indicate a child needs a new prescription.
+However, eye pain caused by the glasses may also indicate that the child needs a new prescription.
 If you suspect your child’s prescription has changed, you’ll want to schedule an eye exam at one of our stores near you.

 Consider if your child needs time to get used to their new glasses.

 What happens if the glasses appear to be the right size, and your child’s vision is no longer blurry, but they still claim the glasses hurt?
-Sometimes, what to do if your child says their glasses hurt can be as simple as helping them adjust to the new eyewear.
+It can be as simple as helping them adjust to the new eyewear.

 Adjusting to new glasses can be difficult for some children as well, and that may cause your child’s eyes to hurt.
 If your child says their new glasses are blurry, they could be experiencing a symptom of wearing new glasses.
-A simple reminder to your child that this symptom will go away is another approach of how to get your child to wear glasses.
+Just remind them that this symptom will go away.

 Summary of What You Should Do If Your Child Says Their Glasses Hurt

 If your child has been complaining of their glasses hurting and you wonder how glasses should fit on a child, there’s no need to worry.

 Here’s what you can do to help your child:

 - Make sure the frames fit.